SEMO vs. Eastern Illinois Prediction, Game Preview: FCS Spring Football

 Former Nebraska Kornscher Andrew Bunch is more than a capable quarterback to handle the reins, and his life will be made easier with a strong combination of small quick backs that can bust yards in tights.

-The talent is close enough to run to recover, but it is a defensive seven that is upside down to shine from the start…
+The talent is close enough to run to recover, but it is the defensive seven to shine from the start …

 Why Eastern Illinois Will Win